Take the Trail

 Consultation on the draft Plan took place in late 2019.
 After going through the Park Lands Authority in 2021, the final version of the Plan was approved by the City Council in July 2022.

-There is some State Government funding ($75,000) for “renewal” of the lake’s concrete walls, base and structures.
-The lake water quality will be improved by upgrading Botanic Creek through Parks 15 and 16 to the south, widening Botanic Creek and installing reed beds, incorporating “water sensitive urban design.”
+This work took place over summer 2023-24.
+The lake water quality has been improved by upgrading Botanic Creek through Parks 15 and 16 to the south, widening Botanic Creek and installing reed beds, incorporating “water sensitive urban design.”

 The City Council’s ‘concept plan’ retains the existing appearance of the lake, supported by a sustainable (harvested and treated stormwater) water source.